MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 >[!NOTE]
 > Please note that if you add a lock to the resource or resource group, you will encounter an error message when attempting to update the managed domain, such as: "Message: The scope '/subscriptions/xxxxx/resourceGroups/aadds-rg/providers/Microsoft.AAD/domainServices/aaddscontoso.com' cannot perform write operation because the following scope(s) are locked: '/subscriptions/xxxxx/resourceGroups/aadds-rg'.
 Please remove the lock and try again."

-Write down the information of the Azure Entra Domain Service managed domain that will be used in later section.
+Write down the information of the Azure Entra Domain Service managed domain that is used in later section.

 | Description   | Details |
 |---------------|---------|